depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 Welcome to the Developer Guide of Orion-LD, the NGSI-LD context broker!

-The Orion-LD context broker doesn't have a GUI and the only way to contact the broker is programatically, be it a shell-script, a javascript program, a python program or whatever.
+The Orion-LD context broker doesn't have a GUI and the only way to contact the broker is programmatically, be it a shell-script, a javascript program, a python program or whatever.
 Well, apart from using *Postman* and similar tools, of course.